stylefieber/deploydo/README.md

 **type**: ftp or sftp. sftp is basically ftp over ssh.

 **buildCommand**: If you want to execute a build command before uploading, you can type it here.
 For example <code>npm run build</code>

+### Passwords

+You will be asked to enter your password.
+You can then save it automatically in a separated password file.
+The password is **not** encrypted when saved.
+After that you will be asked if the script should add this file to your .gitignore (what you should do).

+Only use this option when this is no problem for you.